Young woman with messy bun holding bold 3D "10min" text, confident smirk, amber cinematic lighting

 • Real-time lip sync that matches audio with under 500ms latency

-• Expression changes (happy, thinking, surprised) triggered from your code
+• Expression changes (a gesture reaction) triggered from your code

 • A working interactive avatar demo you can fork and customize